-This Cookies Policy explains how the operator of ClickAndPlayGames (“we”, “us”, or “our”) uses cookies and similar tracking technologies on the website located at https://clickandplaygames.com (the “Website” or “Platform”).
-These technologies are deployed to ensure secure functionality, support essential operational features, measure Website performance, analyse user engagement, and manage lawful advertising and attribution activities where implemented.
+This Cookies Policy explains how DATAFORGE INNOVATIONS LTD, whose registered office is at 167-169 Great Portland Street, 5th Floor, London, England, W1W 5PF (“we”, “us”, or “our”), uses cookies and similar technologies on the website located at https://clickandplaygames.com (the “Website” or “Platform”).
+These technologies are used to support secure functionality, maintain essential operational features, measure Website performance, analyse engagement, and, where enabled, conduct lawful advertising measurement, conversion tracking and remarketing in accordance with applicable Australian law and applicable advertising platform requirements.

 This Cookies Policy describes:

-- the categories of cookies and tracking technologies used on the Website;
+- the categories of cookies and similar technologies used on the Website;

 - the purposes for which these technologies are deployed;

-- the third parties that may set cookies through the Website; and
+- the third parties that may set cookies and similar technologies through the Website; and

 - the options available to you for managing or withdrawing consent to non-essential cookies.